-At 31 March 2016 the Authority had entered not entered into any contracts for the construction or enhancement of Property Plant and Equipment (£35k in 2014/15).
+At 31 March 2017 the Authority had not entered into any contracts for the construction or enhancement of Property Plant and Equipment.

 Revaluations

 The Authority carries out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
 All valuations are normally carried out externally.
 Valuations of land and buildings are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Charted Surveyors.
 Valuations of vehicles, plant, furniture and equipment are based on historic cost.